cuddlyclara/safecron/readme.md

-# safecron
+# SafeCron

 SafeCron is a wrapper for the `crontab` command that automatically includes the `-i` flag to prevent accidental deletion of the user's crontab when using the `-r` flag.

 ## Installation

-To install safecron, use one of the following methods:
+To install SafeCron, use one of the following methods:

 ### Using `wget`